Introduction

 Step 2: Upload and Parse

 Use an AI document processing tool to upload and scan the document.
 The system applies OCR to convert the image into readable text, then uses AI classification to identify the document type and apply the correct field extraction logic.
+This step handles any invoice format including multi-page documents, scanned paper, and electronic PDFs.

 Step 3: Validation

 Review extracted data to confirm accuracy, with particular focus on line items where quantity, unit price, and totals must align.
 Well-configured systems handle this step automatically using confidence scoring and business rule checks.
+Fields that fall below the confidence threshold route to a human reviewer rather than passing through unchecked.
+Accounts payable automation at this stage cross-references the invoice against the corresponding purchase order and goods receipt.

 Step 4: Export

+Transfer finalised data to the connected system, whether that is Excel, QuickBooks, SAP, or a custom ERP via API.
 Data flows from the extraction output directly into the financial system that needs it, triggering payment workflows, approval routing, or ledger posting automatically.

 Best Practices for Invoice Data Extraction